 Cataract surgery quite literally removes those symptoms permanently by removing the lens itself.
 In a state-of-the-art procedure, a surgical laser makes an incision in the tissue capsule that contains the lens.
 Ultrasound is then used to break up the lens, which is then easily extracted.
 The surgeon implants an artificial lens in the lens capsule, restoring clear vision.
 Some lenses even correct for refractive errors, potentially eliminating the need for glasses.

 Pre-Operative Counseling and Post-Operative Exams from Our Eye Doctor

 Your cataracts may not need surgical intervention for many years.
-Our eye doctors, Dr. Mark Hutson or Dr. Peter Tran, will check your cataract development through annual comprehensive eye and vision exams to see how rapidly they're forming and to what extent they're affecting your eyesight.
-Corrective lenses and special lens tints can compensate for blurriness, glare sensitivity, and contrast problems.
-When your optometrist can no longer correct your vision to an acceptable state, we will recommend surgery and make the necessary referral.
+Our eye doctors, Dr. Mark Hutson, Dr. Tien Pham, or Dr. Tamatha Tomeff will check your cataract development through annual comprehensive eye and vision exams to see how rapidly they're forming and to what extent they're affecting your eyesight.
+Corrective lenses and special lens tints can compensate for blurriness, glare sensitivity, and contrast problem, but when our optometrists can no longer correct your vision to an acceptable state, we will recommend surgery and make the necessary referral .

-Schedule the Help You Need at Our Austin Eye Care Center
+Schedule the Help You Need at Austin Vision Center